 - Registered index-linked annuities, also called structured index annuities, are annuity contracts where, like fixed index annuities, the rate of interest credited is linked to the return of an index.
 There is typically a higher cap on positive returns, but there is less protection from market loss.

 - Variable annuities typically offer a range of market-based investment options that an annuity owner can choose from.
-This can offer more upside than a fixed annuity, should the market gain, but also exposes the owner to the risk of a loss.
+This can offer more upside potential than other annuities should the market gain, but doesn't offer any level of protection from market loss.

 Market risk and the GLWB

-Because the funds in variable and fixed index annuities are tied to market performance, there is a risk of limited or no growth, which would impact the level of assets available for retirement.
-In the face of a severe market downturn, variable annuities could even lose money.
+Because the funds in variable, registered index-linked annuities, and fixed index annuities are tied to market performance, there is a risk of limited or no growth, which would impact the level of assets available for retirement.
+And, iin the face of a market downturn, variable annuities and index-linked annuities can lose money.

 This is where a guaranteed lifetime withdrawal benefit (GLWB) rider can be beneficial.
 Elected at the time of purchase, the rider shifts the focus of the annuity from tax-deferred growth to providing predictable income.